IEntin/ClientServer/docs/README.md

 Test scripts refresh keys internally.
 Crypto initialization vector iv is generated anew\
 for every message being encrypted and sent for further processing inside the message.

-Tools provided here for saving, copying, and viewing crypto key are intended for\
+Provided tools for saving, copying, and viewing crypto key are intended for\
 testing.
 Secure procedure for key exchange must be used in a production system.

 ## Design